 Read time 4 minutes

-Exchange Server can connect with numerous client systems at the same time and fulfil their requirement sufficiently.
+The Exchange Server can connect with numerous client systems simultaneously and fulfill their requirement sufficiently.
 Each client creates a thread with the Server to ask for the resources constantly.
-When some threads freeze and start to consume the CPU power more than necessary for a longer period, then Exchange puts such mailboxes to quarantine state.
+When some threads freeze and start to consume more CPU power than necessary for a longer period, then Exchange puts such mailboxes in a quarantine state.
 During this time, the mailbox will not be accessible, and it is called a quarantine state.
 Let’s understand this phenomenon more deeply.

-MAPI clients such as Outlook uses multiple threads for store procedure while connecting to mailboxes.
-And, if these threads get frozen due to any reason, it would lead to store process taking more CPU time to make those threads work again.
+MAPI clients such as Outlook use multiple threads for store procedures while connecting to mailboxes.
+And, if these threads get frozen for any reason, the store process would take more CPU time to make those threads work again.
 In this scenario, the mailbox would be termed quarantine.
-It happens when any of these following conditions:
+It happens when any of the following conditions:

-In both the conditions, the mailbox is in an unstable state and is termed as quarantine.
-It makes mailboxes inaccessible to Exchange users, and so the mailbox becomes poisoned mailbox.
-If you will try to open Outlook Web App, then it will also show the error that ‘something went wrong.
+In both conditions, the mailbox is in an unstable state and is called quarantine.
+It makes mailboxes inaccessible to Exchange users, so the mailbox becomes poisonous.
+If you try to open Outlook Web App, it will also show the error that ‘something went wrong.
 Cannot get the information.’
 You will not send an email or receive new ones.
-Also, if other users will try to send you emails, then they will get the error that ‘Your mailbox was not delivered because the recipient’s mailbox is quarantined.’
+Also, if other users try to send you emails, they will get the error message ‘Your mailbox was not delivered because the recipient’s mailbox is quarantined.’